-Attachment 1 has detailed drawings of the Entergy Standard Insulator drawings for 115 kV, 138 kV, 161 kV and 230 kV voltages.
-Seller shall use the Entergy Standard
+Attachment 1 Attachment 1 has detailed drawings of the Entergy Standard Insulator drawings for 115 kV, 138 kV, 161 kV and 230 kV voltages.
+Seller shall use the Entergy Formatted: Font: Not Bold, No underline

-Insulators and must verify they meet the requirements for the design.
+Standard Insulators and must verify they meet the requirements for the design.
 The drawing includes the following information: